Ketogenic Diet Plan Overview

 1. Eat foods that cause us to use our own fat reserves;

 2. Eat foods that provide all the nutrients our bodies require.

 The plan that I have put together to improve health uses powerful strategies.
 The first one is switching your body to run on fat fuel.
 This is called ketosis.
-More on this in a bit.
+We will discuss more on this in a bit.

 Another strategy is intermittent fasting (IF).
-Intermittent fasting at first doesn’t sound exciting and even sounds like you have to deprive yourself.
+Intermittent fasting doesn’t sound exciting at first.
+It even sounds like you have to deprive yourself.
 However, it’s not deprivation at all, and you are about to find out about its huge health benefits, which go way beyond just weight loss.